What kinds of things can be helped with acupuncture?

 Acupuncture is a gentle, extremely safe and effective method of promoting healing and balance in the body.

-In fact, sometimes people report after having acupuncture, that it felt like their chronic problem "got better on its own"!
+In fact, often people report after having acupuncture, that it felt like their chronic problem "got better on its own"!

 This is because acupuncture utilizes the body's natural and innate energy to direct its own healing, so the healing feels like your body did it on its own- which it did!